batatnight/BigO_Doc/README.md

 # BigO_Doc
-This is the repository for the documentation of BigO Hi this is a test change.
+This is the repository for the documentation of BigO.